 We all want to arrive at appointments on time.
 As a business owner, you expect your service employees to not keep your clients waiting.

-But there’s a point when attempting to regain lost time due to weather or traffic that could verge on recklessness.
-You’re the leader of your fleet.
+However, there’s a point when attempting to regain lost time due to weather or traffic that could verge on recklessness.
+Remember, you’re the leader of your fleet.
 You make the rules.

-And while it’s important to foster trust with your clients that you’ll be where you say you’ll be at the agreed time.
-You also need to extend that trust to those operating your service trucks.
+While it’s important to foster trust with your clients that you’ll be where you say you’ll be at the agreed time, you’ll need to extend that trust to those operating your trucks.

-Give some consideration to the unpredictability of road conditions that your service employees will face on a daily basis.
+Give some consideration to the unpredictability of road conditions that your team will face on a daily basis.
 Ensure that dispatchers and office staff give techs extra time between appointments to reach their next destination.

-Also, consider using a field management software, like FieldEdge, that can help send alerts to your clients when your technicians are on their way.
+Also, consider using a field management software, like FieldEdge, to help send alerts to clients when your technicians are on their way.
 Plus, FieldEdge’s dispatch board helps dispatchers streamline job schedules for each technician.
 This tool can ensure that techs have plenty of time to get from job to job!

 Keep track of your employees, streamline your everyday operations, and minimize stress – THAT’s the power of FieldEdge.
 See what FieldEdge can do for your service business, and schedule a FREE demo today!

 The Best Service Truck Safety Procedures Can SAVE Your Business

 Safety will always be more than a few trinkets packed in the trunk or gizmos installed under the hood.
 Safety is a mindset that starts with genuine consideration for the wellbeing of your staff and the community as a whole.